Jurassic World Evolution 3: Development and release

-The game was announced by Frontier Developments in May 2024.
+Jurassic World Evolution 3 was announced by Frontier Developments in May 2024.
 The game revealed its first trailer in June 2025.
-It was released for PlayStation 5, Windows and Xbox Series X/S platforms on 21 October 2025.
-Players can also purchase the game's Deluxe Edition, which grants access to four additional animals (Protoceratops, Guanlong, Thanatosdrakon, and Concavenator), while players who pre-ordered the game gained access to the "Badlands Set", which includes items inspired by the dig site of the original Jurassic Park movie.
+It was released for PlayStation 5, Microsoft Windows and Xbox Series X/S platforms on 21 October 2025.
+Players can also purchase the game's Deluxe Edition, which grants access to four additional animals (Protoceratops, Guanlong, Thanatosdrakon, and Concavenator), while players who pre-ordered the game gained access to the "Badlands Set", which includes items inspired by the dig site of the original Jurassic Park film.
 The game features new species which never appeared in the previous games: Lokiceratops, Ornithomimus, Caiuajara, Psittacosaurus, and Patagotitan.
-Although featured in previous games, Deinonychus was given an alternate model which adds feathers.

-Species

-Jurassic World Evolution 3 has numerous species within the game that can be released through the game's hatcheries.
-This includes pterosaurs and marine creatures, added in Jurassic World Evolution 2 originally.
-However, unlike in the last game, Evolution 3 features males along with juveniles of each species.

-As of now, the species listed below are in the base game and can be released via land hatchery:
+Although featured in previous games, Deinonychus was given an improved design which adds feathers in addition to the previous, scaled design.
+Before Evolution 3s release, Frontier Developments confirmed that Evolution 2s base game species will be returning in free updates throughout the game's lifespan, starting with Kentrosaurus in November.
+It continued with Majungasaurus in January, Cryolophosaurus in February, and Amargasaurus in March.
+Due to unknown issues, there were no species in April or May, though Dracorex and Liopleurodon were the species planned.
+Both were released on June 1, 2026, and later in the month, Cearadactylus was added as June's free species alongside the Rebirth Expansion.
+Two more were introduced in July, Torosaurus and Minmi, the latter a DLC animal from Jurassic World Evolution 2.
+Elasmosaurus was added as the free August species, and Carcharodontosaurus will return in September with both its original design and a new redesign.